What You Must Do to Enter an Intermountain Facility

-- We currently do not allow visitors to the Behavioral Health Units in Intermountain hospitals.
+- We currently do not allow visitors to the Adult Behavioral Health Units in Intermountain hospitals.
 Unlike other hospital units, Adult Behavioral Health Units have more open and communal spaces to promote interactions between patients and staff, so this makes supporting in-person visitation during the pandemic more of a challenge.
-We will escalate and work to accommodate in-person meetings with visitors based on patient care and need, and continue to accommodate virtual communication between patients and visitors.
+We will escalate and work to accommodate in-person meetings with visitors based on patient care and need and continue to accommodate virtual communication between patients and visitors.

 Intermountain Hospitals and Emergency Rooms